-Interestingly, tasks requiring 11+ files show a modest recovery (0.0--4.2\%), with Qwen3 Coder resolving 5 of 119 such instances (4.2\%).
-However, detailed analysis (Section~\ref{sec:appendix_results_11plus}) reveals this recovery stems from repository-specific architectural patterns rather than improved multi-file reasoning capabilities.
-Specifically, 83.3\% of resolved 11+ file instances come from a single repository (\texttt{element-hq/element-x-android}), suggesting that certain codebases facilitate large-scale automated changes through consistent structure and comprehensive test coverage.
+Tasks requiring 11+ files (125 tasks, 30.7\% of the benchmark) yield 0.0\% resolution across all models under both Automated and Oracle retrieval settings.

-Across all models, only 39 unique instances were successfully resolved, accumulating to 64 total resolutions due to overlap.
-Conversely, 162 tasks (42.2\%) remained unresolved by all four models, underscoring the fundamental challenge of multi-file reasoning in mobile development contexts.
+Across all models, only 28 unique instances were successfully resolved under Automated retrieval, accumulating to 56 total resolutions due to overlap.
+The remaining 379 tasks (93.1\%) were not resolved by any model under the Automated retrieval setting, underscoring the fundamental challenge of multi-file reasoning in mobile development contexts.

 \textbf{Larger Patches Correlate with Lower Success Rates.}